momacs/localedb/README.md

 docker-compose down --timeout 300
 ```

-To remove a container with all associated volumes (watch out with this one because this includes the data you have loaded!), do:
+To remove the container with all associated volumes (watch out with this one because this includes the data you have loaded!), do:

 ```
 docker-compose down -v --timeout 300